-- (1) This section applies if an approved operator for an approved ID scanning system becomes aware that there is a system failure for regulated premises. - (2) The approved operator must ensure the licensee for the regulated premises has immediate access to a current list of persons who are subject to a banning order for the premises.

-(3) For subsection (2), a list of persons remains current for 7 days after it is prepared.
+- (1) This section applies if an approved operator for an approved ID scanning system becomes aware that there is a system failure for regulated premises. - (2) The approved operator must ensure the licensee for the regulated premises has immediate access to a current list of persons who are subject to a banning order for the premises. - Maximum penalty-10 penalty units. - (3) For subsection (2), a list of persons remains current for 7 days after it is prepared.